pablojimeno/code-rails/chapter_3_rails_resources/as_the_site_owner,_i_want_to_write_a_post_so_that_i_can_show_my_expertise.md

-# As the site owner, I want to write a post so that I can show my expertise
+# As the site owner, I want to write an article so that I can show my expertise

 Describe the behavior with a spec.
 Go write a spec file for this story now.